 Harvesting corn makes the long months of waiting well worth it.
 Growing your own corn is not difficult, but does require a lot of constant monitoring.

-Growing corn is not a hard task, but does require planting the corn in the right spot.
+Growing corn is not challenging, but does require planting the corn in the right spot.
 This is half the process of growing corn.
 If you locate the corn in the right spot, then you make the process much easier.
 Choose a spot that is in full sun, but sheltered from the wind.

 Two weeks before you actually plant the corn, rake in some fertilizer.
 This will give the plants a jumpstart and infuse the soil with much needed balance.

-Unlike other vegetables, corn should be planted in small rectangular blocks of 4 to 5 rows instead of long rows.
+Unlike other vegetables, corn should be planted in small rectangular blocks of four to five rows instead of long rows.
 This encourages much better pollination and also provides better wind protection.

 Some other vegetable garden crops can be started inside in small cups before they are sown into the ground.
 Corn grows much better when it is planted directly into the ground.

-Plant 2 seeds together and spread them out every 18 inches.
-Plant the seeds to a depth of 1 inch and cover them with loose soil.
+Plant two seeds together and spread them out every 18 inches.
+Plant the seeds to a depth of one inch and cover them with loose soil.

 After the seeds are planted into the soil, give them a good watering.
 Corn is a very heavy feeder and needs the nutrients from the soil and water to keep it growing.
 Depending on the temperature, you will need to either increase the watering or decrease it.
 However, water and fertilizer is very important.